bbc/cnn-fractional-motion-compensation/README.md

 ### Applying the learned filters
-In order to integrate the learned interpolation filters into VTM 6.0, their coefficients need to be extracted from the trained models.
+In order to integrate the learned interpolation filters into VTM 6.0, their coefficients need to be extracted from the trained models, as visualised:

+![filter-extraction]

 After training a certain architecture on a dataset, run the commands:

 ```bash
 cd tools